Concept testing is used to develop ideas across a variety of mediums: products, services, copy, branding elements - even dating profile effectiveness.

 Take for example, any list of discontinued soda products no longer made by industry titans Pepsi:

 These failed product launches have likely cost Pepsi somewhere in the billions of dollars in losses.
 All because they didn’t connect an audience to their product before launch.
-Had they tested their concepts more thoroughly beforehand, perhaps they would have realized - there is not a large enough market of people willing to drink a clear, caffine free cola; let alone one made with yogurt.
+Had they tested their concepts more thoroughly beforehand, perhaps they would have realized - there is not a large enough market of people willing to drink a clear, caffeine free cola; let alone one made with yogurt.
 Yuck.

 In addition to saving their users money, concept tests resolve fairly quickly when compared to other forms of survey.
 Getting pertinent feedback on your designs allows you to make developments to your products with unparalleled speed; tweaking your designs and crafting something your customers are really going to love.